-QUESTION: May a CEB grant a violator a rehearing after entry of an order finding a violation and ordering corrective action and, if so, what is the time limit for such rehearing request?
+QUESTION: May a code enforcement board grant a violator a rehearing after entry of an order finding a violation and ordering corrective action and, if so, what is the time limit for such rehearing request?

-ANSWER: A CEB has the authority to rehear or reconsider a matter which is the subject of one of its orders, and to modify its order if necessary.
-Such rehearing or reconsideration request must be made before an appeal has been taken as provided in Section 162.
-11, F.S., and before the 30-day time period provided by that statute for taking an appeal to the circuit court has expired.
-A local governing body has no power to remove or restrict the right of a CEB to rehear or reconsider a matter, or to set by ordinance the time period for the rehearing application other than as provided in Chapter 162, F.S.
+ANSWER: A code enforcement board has the authority to rehear or reconsider a matter which is the subject of one of its orders, and to modify its order if necessary.
+Such rehearing or reconsideration request must be made before an appeal has been taken as provided in Section 162.11, F.S., and before the 30-day time period provided by that statute for taking an appeal to the circuit court has expired.
+A local governing body has no power to remove or restrict the right of a code enforcement board to rehear or reconsider a matter, or to set by ordinance the time period for the rehearing application other than as provided in Chapter 162, F.S.